frothkoetter/cdw/README.md

 nasdelay, securitydelay, lateaircraftdelay, 2022 from flights_orc where year = 1995;
 ```
-Now lets see the impact what the differnece is, lets run two queries and note the complete time:
+Now lets see the impact what the difference is, lets run two queries and note the complete time:

 Count the records for one year and month:
 ```sql